 Can Himalayan salt lamps help with respiratory issues?

 DRW: No. Beyond looking pretty in the soft light, and perhaps leaving the person feeling relaxed, there’s no research to show it can help with breathing.
 Theoretically, ions released from the Himalayan salt benefit the body, but there doesn’t seem to be enough ions released to measure.
 Moreover, effects have yet to be documented.
-Even when a room is deliberately positively and negatively ionized, in mood, sleeping, or health have been found.
+Even when a room is deliberately positively and negatively ionized,

 DS: There’s no evidence at this time that salt lamps can improve respiratory issues.
 It seems to be most effective at improving someone’s mood, thanks to its soft glowing light.
 Beyond this, there doesn’t appear to be any effects.
 The theory that negatively charged ions being emitted from the lamp can produce better air quality has been shown to not be very effective.
 As stated before, using a room air purifier is much faster and offers a better approach to accomplishing the task of cleaning the air for better respiratory function.